 1. Keypad & Control Panel Placement

 When installing an alarm system, proper placement and location of the control panel and keypad are integral to keeping the building as secure as possible.
-A keypad should never be placed within a burglar’s line of sight from outside the building or home, meaning it needs to be moved away from windows and entrances.
+A keypad or pin pad should never be placed within a burglar’s line of sight from outside the building or home, meaning it needs to be moved away from windows and entrances.
 Placing it within a burglar’s line of sight allows them to see whether the system is armed or disabled, as well as helps them form a plan for breaking and entering; knowing where the alarm system and control panel is located allows them to disable it faster and easier.
 If the keypad has a cover for concealing the keys, it should be kept closed whenever not in use.

 2. Program An Alarm System Duress Code